CartoDB/documentation/app/content/faqs/categories/carto-for-education.md

 To login to your CARTO Student account you'll need to always use this specific URL: https://app.carto.com/students

 {{%/ bannerNote %}}

 ---
+##### Can I use the CARTO QGIS Plugin with my Student account?

+The CARTO QGIS Plugin is not currently available for Student accounts.

+Student accounts are provisioned through the [GitHub Student Developer Pack](https://education.github.com/pack) and sign in via GitHub at https://app.carto.com/students.
+The QGIS Plugin login screen doesn’t offer a GitHub sign-in option, and the student login link on that screen opens the CARTO web workspace instead of completing the login inside QGIS.

+This is a known limitation and there is no workaround at the moment.
+In the meantime, you can continue to access your Student account through the CARTO web platform at https://app.carto.com/students.

+---
 ##### I am an educator and my course materials use the previous version of CARTO.
 What can I do?